indexdata/folio-import/doc/migration_process.md

 Do the succ/err dance.

-Sometime there will be timeouts, that will create an error file, which we can reload.
+Sometime there will be timeouts, that will create an error file, which we can reload (see following section).

 ```
 grep error ../stc/auth/autha*log